 Opera Software is based in Norway, which is a member of the Nine Eyes intelligence sharing agreement.
 This means its jurisdiction is less than ideal when it comes to preserving internet privacy and anonymity.

 That said, given Opera’s intrusive logging policy and minimal array of security features, its jurisdiction is somewhat of a moot point anyway.
-There are plenty of safer alternatives to Opera VPN which are still based in non-privacy-friendly jurisdictions, such as Private Internet Access and IPVanish.
+There are plenty of safer alternatives to Opera VPN which are still based in non-privacy-friendly jurisdictions.

 You Can Sign Up for Opera VPN Anonymously